Submarine forces (France)

 French submarine forces comprise over 4,000 military and civilian personnel of which an estimated two thousand are submariners.

 The French Général Naval Officer (L'Officier général de marine), the Amiral (Admiral) Commandant of the Strategic Oceanic Force (Commandant la Force Océanique Stratégique, ALFOST), commands the submarine forces, under the authority of the Chief of Staff of the French Navy (Chef d'Etat-Major de La Marine).

 History of French submarine forces

 Origin

-The first submarine which avoided human propulsion was French submarine Plongeur (2) of the French Imperial Navy (Marine Impériale Française), launched in 1863 which was equipped with a compressed-air motor supplied by twenty-three tanks of compressed air pressurised to 180 psi.
+The first submarine not to use human propulsion was French submarine Plongeur (2) of the French Imperial Navy (Marine Impériale Française), was launched in 1863, and was equipped with a compressed-air motor, supplied by twenty-three tanks of compressed air pressurised to 180 psi.

-In 1888, Gymnote was the first submarine to be equipped with specific metal batteries.
+In 1888, Gymnote was the first submarine equipped with specific metal batteries.
 Gymnote would be followed by Morse in 1899 and then the Farfadet-class series in 1901.
 Their range was 100 mi.